collocations.org

 Collocations for theme - noun

-basic, central, dominant, important, key, main, major, underlying | broad, general | common, popular, universal
+basic, central, dominant, important, key, main, major, overriding, underlying

 universal themes of love and loneliness

-VERB + THEME
+VERB + theme

 His later novels develop the theme of alienation.

-warm to
+warm to (esp.
+BrE)

 ‘Our work’, he continued, warming to his theme, ‘will be a milestone in scientific history.’

-THEME + VERB
+theme + VERB

 emerge